 Combining Hasura’s ability to instantly generate GraphQL APIs and ClickHouse’s powerful real-time analytics capabilities allows developers to rapidly innovate and deliver blazing-fast applications that include real-time analytics.

-Building a supergraph backend with Hasura
+Building a supergraph with Snowflake and PostgreSQL using Hasura

 In this blog post, we'll guide you through the process of building such a backend, highlighting the use of Snowflake and PostgresSQL databases, as well as demonstrating individually executed and nested queries.

 A graph is not a set of nodes.
 Getting to the root of GraphQL complaints.

 When you treat your graph like a set of nodes, you miss the point of GraphQL.
 The beautiful thing about data living in a graph is that each piece of data becomes enriched by virtue of its relationships with other pieces of data.

 Get 10x efficient in building production-ready GenAI RAG applications